DongDongSunny/tron-docker-main/single_node/README.md

 `--memory="16g"` sets the memory limit to 16GB, ensuring that the TRON container gets enough memory.

-By default, it will use the [configuration](https://github.com/tronprotocol/java-tron/blob/develop/framework/src/main/resources/config.conf), which sets the fullNode to connect to the mainnet with genesis block settings in `genesis.block`.
+By default, it will use the [configuration](https://github.com/tronprotocol/java-tron/blob/develop/framework/src/main/resources/config.conf), which sets the fullNode to connect to the Mainnet with genesis block settings in `genesis.block`.
 Once the fullnode starts, it will begin to sync blocks with other peers starting from genesis block.

 Check the logs using command `docker exec tron-node tail -f ./logs/tron.log`.
 It will show the fullnode handshaking with peers successfully and then syncing for blocks.